-Adopt NIMS at the community level for all government departments and agencies; as well as promote and encourage NIMS adoption by associations, utilities, nongovernmental organizations (NGOs), and private sector incident management and response organizations.
+Adopt NIMS at the community level for all government departments and agencies; as well as promote and encourage NIMS adoption by associations, utilities, non-governmental organizations (NGOs), and private sector incident management and response organizations.

-- Local government has passed an ordinance or resolution that adopts NIMS, while maintaining SEMS. - Develop outreach efforts to associations, utilities, NGOs and private sector incident management and response organizations to encourage them to adopt NIMS.
+3 Pass an ordinance or resolution that adopts NIMS.
+(The similarity between NIMS and SEMS is so great that it would be helpful and of benefit to the Tribal Governments to use and/or maintain SEMS).
+Develop outreach efforts to associations, utilities, NGOs and private sector incident management and response organizations to encourage them to adopt NIMS.
+Prepa aredness: Planning Estab lish the community's NIMS baseline against the FY 2005 and FY 2006 implementation requirements.
+Complete NIMCAST.
+Develop a plan to meet shortfalls identified in NIMCAST. ipate in and promote intrastate and interagency mutual aid agreements, to include agree ments with the private sector and non-governmental organizations: Pursue and/or complete agreements for assistance with private sector emergency response agencies.
+Pursue and/or complete agreements for assistance with non-governmental organizations for emergency support.
+Develop private sector vendor lists.

-Preparedness: Planning

-Establish the community's NIMS baseline against the FY 2005 and FY 2006 implementation requirements.

-- □ Complete NIMCAST. - Develop a plan to meet shortfalls identified in NIMCAST.

-Participate in and promote intrastate and interagency mutual aid agreements, to include agreements with the private sector and non-governmental organizations.

-- Begin consideration of or has completed agreements for assistance with private sector emergency response agencies. - Begin consideration of or completed agreements for assistance with nongovernmental organizations for emergency support. - Begin the development of private sector vendor lists.

-Preparedness: Exercises

-Participate in an all-hazard exercise training program based on NIMS that involves responders from multiple disciplines and multiple jurisdictions.

-Develop or participate in a local agency exercise program that involves multiple disciplines and jurisdictions.
+Initiate discussions among tribal, local, and state governments relative to resource sharing and mutual aid concepts.